mhenke/CFML-in-100-minutes/cfml100mins.markdown

 ## CFML History

 CFML is thought of by many as an old programming language, but ColdFusion actually has been continuously improved by Allaire, Macromedia, and now Adobe.
 The term *ColdFusion* is often used synonymously with *CFML*.
-[ColdFusion](http://www.adobe.com/coldfusion) originated as proprietary technology, however, it is becoming less closed through the availability of competing open source products like [Railo](http://www.getrailo.com/) and [OpenBD](http://www.openbluedragon.org/) .
+[ColdFusion](http://www.adobe.com/coldfusion) originated as proprietary technology, however, the availability of competing open source products like [Railo](http://www.getrailo.com/) and [OpenBD](http://www.openbluedragon.org/) has made CFML more widely available.

 ColdFusion was invented by Jeremy and JJ Allaire in 1995.
-Their idea for ColdFusion was originally designed to make it easier to connect simple HTML pages to a database, but ColdFusion now includes advanced features for enterprise integration and application development.
+Their original idea for ColdFusion was to make it easier to connect simple HTML pages to a database.
+ColdFusion now includes advanced features for enterprise integration and application development.
+When ColdFusion was originally released, it was adopted in both the government and private sector.

-When ColdFusion was originally released, it grew an audience quickly in the government and private sector.
-CFML tag syntax resembles HTML and the CFML script syntax resembles JavaScript.
+CFML tag syntax resembles HTML and the CFML script syntax, CFScript, resembles ECMAScript (JavaScript).
 You may want to focus on either the tag or script based examples depending on your comfort level.

 And you want to learn CFML so here goes!

 ## 1. Syntax

 There are two ways to write CFML code.
 You can use tag or script syntax.
 For the examples, please focus on one or the other so this tutorial is not confusing.

 CFML includes a set of instructions you use in pages.
 You will write one or more instructions in a file then run the file through a CFML engine.
 Three CFML instructions we will use in this tutorial are ```CFSET```, ```CFOUTPUT```, and ```CFDUMP```. ```CFSET``` is used to create a variable and assign it a value.
 Also ```CFSET``` is used to call methods. ```CFOUTPUT``` displays a variable's value. ```CFDUMP``` is used to display the contents of simple and complex variables, objects, components, user-defined functions, and other elements.

 We might have a file named _myprogram.cfm_ and _Sample.cfc_ like this: